sochoac1/Topicos_Telematica/README.md

-# Topicos-Tel-matica
+# Topicos-Telematica
-Labs are in "laboratorios" folder.
+Labs are in "Laboratorios" folder.